Lunar Standstill Calculator

 The Moon’s orbital plane is tilted 5.14° relative to the ecliptic.
 The intersection of those two planes (the lunar nodes) slowly precesses westward around the zodiac, completing a full revolution every 18.61 years.
 Because the ecliptic itself is tilted 23.4° relative to the celestial equator, the Moon’s maximum declination varies between 23.4° + 5.14° ≈ 28.54° when the nodes align with the equinoxes (major standstill), and 23.4° − 5.14° ≈ 18.26° when they align with the solstice points (minor standstill).

-Archaeoastronomers have traced major standstill alignments in Neolithic and Bronze Age monuments across the British Isles, including Callanish on the Isle of Lewis where the Moon “rolls” along the southern horizon only at major standstill, and at Chimney Rock in Colorado where the major standstill alignment frames a visible axis between two rock pillars.
-Stonehenge also carries a major-standstill axis, although scholars continue to debate its intentionality.
+Archaeoastronomers have traced major standstill alignments in some Neolithic and Bronze Age monument studies, including Callanish on the Isle of Lewis where the Moon appears low along the southern horizon near major standstill, and at Chimney Rock in Colorado where the major standstill alignment frames a visible axis between two rock pillars.
+English Heritage describes Stonehenge’s Station Stones as sharing an orientation with the southernmost moonrise at major standstill, while also noting that researchers still debate intentionality.

 Major vs minor standstills

-A major standstill is the half of the cycle when the Moon reaches past the Sun’s own envelope.
-Anyone born during that window inherits a Moon with access to the OOB archetypal space described elsewhere on this site.
-The most recent major standstill peaked in late December 2024 and the cycle keeps producing high-declination moons through roughly September 2025.
-Historical major standstills: 1913, 1932, 1950, 1969, 1987, 2006, 2024-2025.
+A major standstill is the half of the cycle when the Moon can reach past the Sun’s own envelope.
+A person born during that part of the cycle may have a Moon that is technically out-of-bounds, but the birth chart still has to be checked directly.
+The most recent major standstill peaked in late December 2024, and the cycle keeps producing high-declination moons through much of 2025.
+Historical major standstills include 1913, 1932, 1950, 1969, 1987, 2006, and 2024-2025.
 The next major standstill after this one peaks around April 2043.

 Modern astrological interpretation